-There is a whole school Random Acts of Kindness Reward scheme in place, where children are sent to the Headteacher if they have been spotted showing a RAK (or if their friend has spotted them) and they are then able to place a ball in their class container on the display in the school hall.
-When a class have shown 25 RAKs, they can choose a random class reward from the 'Thank You for Your Kindness Jar'.
-This is shared in the filmed assembly and on the weekly newsletter.
+There is a whole school Random Acts of Kindness Reward scheme in place, where children are sent to the Headteacher if they have been spotted showing a RAK by another child, member of staff or parent.
+They collect a ping pong ball to place a ball in their class container on the 'Shower Me With Kindness' display in the school hall.
+Children receiving one will be celebrated on the newsletter.
+When a class have reached 25 RAKs, they can choose a class reward from the 'Thank You for Your Kindness Jar'.
+Rewards are agreed with the school council.

-Children will be sent to the Headteacher when they have done something special or when they have been spotted being kind/helpful/caring/respectful.
-They will get a Headteacher's certificate, 'Mrs Boardman thinks I am a Styal Star' sticker or a special award such as a Styal Primary School pencil.
+Children will be sent to the Headteacher when they have done something special.
+They will get a Headteacher's sticker or a special award such as a Styal Primary School pencil.

 The school acknowledges all the efforts and achievements of children, both in and out of school.
+These are celebrated on the newsletter.